About the Author

 Extracting common code from adapters to the two new libraries has proven to be a worthwhile investment.
 It led to cleaner code as well as cleaner application architecture, shortened implementation time for new adapters considerably, and upleveled the quality of Meshery's adapters through consistency of implementation.

 P.S.
-If these topics excite you and you want to explore the beautiful realm of service meshes, come and say "Hi" on the community Slack and you are sure to be warmly welcomed. 😀
+If these topics excite you and you want to explore the beautiful realm of cloud native infrastructure, come and say "Hi" on the community Slack and you are sure to be warmly welcomed. 😀

 Related Blogs